 If both you and your partner work at home, you may want to take advantage of your available space by positioning two office desks next to each other.
 This arrangement will give you a sense of belonging, like working in a collaborative setup in a traditional office.
 When designing a co-working home office, it's still important to make two well-defined areas so you can stay focused while working.

 Mobile Standing Desk Setup

 Don't have enough space for your work area?
-A standing desk can help you make a home office anywhere in your home.
+A standing desk can help you create a home office anywhere in your home.
 With this, you can choose any convenient position you want to work in.
-Working on a standing desk will keep alert while working, promoting a healthier work routine than sitting all day.
+Working at a standing desk will keep you alert, promoting a healthier work routine than sitting all day.
 One consideration when going mobile is to find a corner where you can reduce distractions.

 Carve Out a Nook

-Designing a home office within your limited space might be a challenge, especially if you only have a temporary spot to work on every day.
+Designing a home office within your limited space might be challenging, especially if you only have a temporary spot to work in daily.
 You can start with simple modifications of your available space until you have enough area to set up a workspace with a table and a chair that is meant to be sat on for a longer time.
-Don't forget to give your home office some personal touches to make it an inspiring area you'd love to work on throughout the day.
+Don't forget to give your home office some personal touches to make it an inspiring area you'd love to work in throughout the day.

 Quick DeliveryVanna White Study Table (121cm)Regular price $439.00 $439.00